Yannis-Dev-Maker/codedodona/story/zoltar-origin.md

 ## 👁️ How to Consult the Oracle

 1. Visit [https://zoltar.click](https://zoltar.click)
-2. Connect with the bot
+2. Connect with the bot.
-3. Ask your question or request analysis
+3. Submit your proposal.

 Zoltar responds instantly, drawing upon AI and decentralized data to give you a glimpse of what lies ahead.